 4. Data is not value-driven, but you might be.

-Your vision and values are an important part of the business and marketing decisions you make and this can be difficult to quantify.
-You might want to avoid a certain type of advertising, even if data shows it is the most efficient kind, or you might want to try a new product, which you believe in for ethical or aesthetic reasons, but whose success is difficult to assess because it is a first-timer.
+Your vision and values are an important part of the business and marketing decisions you make.
+This can be difficult to quantify.
+You might want to avoid a certain type of advertising, even if data shows it is the most efficient kind.
+You might want to try a new product that you believe in for ethical or aesthetic reasons.
+But the success is difficult to assess because it is a first-timer.
 Although it is a challenge to use marketing data in cases that are not quantifiable, in the end it all comes down to using data with a purpose and adapting metrics to your particular aim.

 5. Data-driven is a myth.

 The majority of digital marketers would claim that they are data-driven, but are they really?
 Using data correctly is a hard job.
 First, you need to know what questions to ask from the data.
 Rather than being data-driven, it is your job to drive the data with the right questions.
 Many marketers fall into the trap of asking questions to get the answers they already know they want.
 They are afraid of looking for incoherences and contradictions, which is often where the most interesting learnings are made.
 Also, getting your hands on up-to-date and high-quality data is hard.
 Unless you are really good at this, there’s no point in calling yourself data-driven.

 Finally, the person interpreting the data for marketing purposes needs to be very skilled.
 According to the CMO Council, only 7 percent of the marketers who participated in their survey stated that they were capable of leveraging in-line analytics to drive real-time decision-making within the engagement platform.
 In the end, this kind of skill stems from gut-feeling or experience.
 As Taylor Ryan, instructor at Talent Garden Innovation School explains, “They don’t teach this stuff in schools.
 Nobody is picking up these skills anywhere other than in the practice”.

 Using data is great if it is done with the right expectations and within the right framework.